openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 ## Tip 3: Measure Reference Performance Numbers with OpenVINO's benchmark_app

-To get performance numbers, use the dedicated [Benchmark App](../../../samples/cpp/benchmark_app/README.md) sample as it is the best soultion to produce the performance reference.
+To get performance numbers, use the dedicated [Benchmark App](../../../samples/cpp/benchmark_app/README.md) sample, as it is the best solution to produce the performance reference.
 It includes a lot of device-specific knobs, but the primary usage is as simple as:
 ```bash
 $ ./benchmark_app –d GPU –m <model> -i <input>